sakshi-y1/CampusCare/README.md

-# CampusCare - Complaint Management System
+# CampusCare - Your Concern our commitment

 CampusCare is a web-based platform designed to digitize, simplify, and track the complaint submission process for students and college administration.